itdxer/neupy/site/docs/layers/init-methods.rst

     gdnet = algorithms.GradientDescent(
         [
             layers.Input(10),
-            layers.Sigmoid(30, weight=init.HeNormal()),
+            layers.Sigmoid(30, weight=init.Normal()),
-            layers.Sigmoid(15, weight=init.HeNormal()),
+            layers.Sigmoid(15, weight=init.Normal()),
         ]
     )

-Basically we set up parameter equal to initialization method.
-So weight parameter will be defined based on the algorithm inside of the class.
+Initialization class has an ability to generate parameters based on the specified shape.
+For instance, first sigmoid layer has 10 inputs and 30 outputs which means that this layer should have weight with shape ``(10, 30)``.
+During initialization we don't need to specify the shape of the parameter.
+This information would be provided to the Initializer class during layer initialization step.

-Also it's possible to set up your own weight for layers.
+It's possible to set up our own weight for layers.
+Let's do the same initialization procedure with manually generated weights.

 .. code-block:: python